priyankarpal/projectshut/README.md

 ## 🧰 Tech Stack Used

 In this project, React is used for the frontend while Tailwind CSS is used for styling.
 The combination of the two technologies allowed for building a responsive and visually appealing user interface that is easy to use and navigate.
-The use of these technologies also allows for easy maintenance and scalability of the applicatio
+The use of these technologies also allows for easy maintenance and scalability of the application.

 | Technology                                                                                                                                           | Description                                                   |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------- |